tianma8023/XposedSmsCode/README.md

 # XposedSmsCode
 A Xposed module which can recognize, parse SMS code and copy it to clipboard when a new message arrives.
-It also can auto-input copied SMS code.
+It also can input automatically the copied SMS code.

 [中文版说明](/README-CN.md)